Learning Outcomes

 - The four-stage test: PCP, group disadvantage, personal disadvantage, and lack of justification.

-- Justification requires the PCP to be a proportionate means of achieving a legitimate aim.
+- Justification requires the PCP to be a proportionate means of achieving a legitimate aim; pure cost-saving rarely suffices.

-- The burden of proof shifts to the respondent once the claimant establishes a prima facie case.
+- The burden of proof shifts to the respondent under s.136 once the claimant establishes a prima facie case.

-- Practical examples include dress codes, working hours, and language requirements.
+- Practical examples include dress codes, working hours, language and qualification requirements, and length-of-service policies.

 Key Terms and Concepts